pieces-app/workshops/10x-developer-productivity/slides.md

 <!--

-A developers attention is in high demand - large amounts of context switching, and a sea of tools and ever growing amounts of data
+As developers, our attention is in high demand.

+To be productive, ideally we need to be in a state of flow - focused on the task at hand with the knowledge we need at our fingertips to solve the problems we are working on.

+The problem comes with having that knowledge we need at our fingertips.
+We end up in a sea of different tools, and are constantly context switching between them to find and understand what we need.

 -->